 LABEL DESCRIPTION Profile Name Enter up to 31 alphanumeric characters for the profile name.
 This name is only visible in the Web Configurator and is only for management purposes.
 Spaces and underscores are allowed.
 Filter Action Select allow to permit the wireless client with the MAC addresses in this profile to connect to the network through the associated SSID; select deny to block the wireless clients with the specified MAC addresses.
 Add Click this to add a MAC address to the profile's list.
 Edit Click this to edit the selected MAC address in the profile's list.
 Remove Click this to remove the selected MAC address from the profile's list.
-This field is a sequential value, and it is not associated with a specific user.
-MAC This field specifies a MAC address associated with this profile.
+This field is a sequential value, and it is not associated with a specific user. МАС This field specifies a MAC address associated with this profile.
+You can click the MAC address to make it editable.
+Description This field displays a description for the MAC address associated with this profile.
+You can click the description to make it editable.
+Enter up to 60 characters, spaces and underscores allowed. ОК Click OK to save your changes back to the NWA/WAC.
+Cancel Click Cancel to exit this screen without saving your changes.